Session 14 - The Trail of the Pilgrims

 The Trek to Drakmar - Day 1.
 After Nathaniel Browne manages to negotiate around some last minute concerns about the amount of baggage the Nepalese bearers are expected to carry, the expedition sets off for the border crossing.
 Siva agrees to continue with the party, as a translator is required.

-Deciding on subterfuge rather than a difficult detour through woods in search of a gap in the border fence, the party almost passes by the customs officers without comment, but Saunders' pale Scottish complexion raises suspicions and it looks as if the British officer drinking tea in the guard post may be called upon until Saunders produces a thick wad of rupees to persuade the customs man to look the other way.
+Deciding on subterfuge rather than a difficult detour through woods in search of a gap in the border fence, the party almost passes by the customs officers without comment, but Saunders' pale Scottish complexion raises suspicions.
+It looks as if the British officer drinking tea in the guard post may be called upon until Saunders produces a thick wad of rupees to persuade the customs man to look the other way.

 Nepal is entered.
 Crossing the border the party pass through thickly wooded country and stops the night in an inn at the village of Butwal.